quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 beginning of the stream in order to associate that stream with a specific subpart of the application.
 For example, WebTransport ({{!WEBTRANSPORT=I-D.ietf-webtrans-http3}}) uses a variable-length-encoded integer (as defined in QUIC version 1) to transmit the ID of the WebTransport session to the receiver.
 It is desirable that the receiver is able to associate incoming streams with their respective subpart of the application, even if the QUIC stream is reset before the identifier at the beginning of the stream was read.

 Another use-case is relaying data from an external data source.
-When a relay is sending data being read from an external source and encounters an error, it might want to use a stream reset to signal that error, at the same time making sure that all data being read previously is delivered to the peer.
+When a relay is sending data being read from an external source and encounters an error, it might want to use a stream reset to signal that error, at the same time making sure that all data previously read is delivered to the peer.

 This document describes a QUIC extension defining a new frame type, the RESET_STREAM_AT frame.
-This frame allows an endpoint to mark a portion at the beginning of the stream which will then be guaranteed to be delivered to receiver's application, even if the stream was reset.
+This frame allows an endpoint to mark a portion at the beginning of the stream which will then be guaranteed to be delivered to the receiver's application, even if the stream was reset.

 # Conventions and Definitions